 The overall objective of the full Project, implemented by the UNDP, is to demonstrate and promote best practices and techniques for health-care waste management in order to minimize or eliminate releases of persistent organic pollutants and mercury to the environment.
 The Project will demonstrate the effectiveness of non-burn health-care waste treatment technologies, waste management practices and other techniques to avoid environmental releases of dioxins and mercury in seven strategically selected countries - Argentina, India, Latvia, Lebanon, the Philippines, Senegal and Vietnam - representing a range of income and indebtedness classifications, four of the six official U.N. languages and all of the world's five development regions.
 In each participating country, the Project will develop best practice health-care waste management models through collaborations with at least one large hospital, as well as with an appropriate combination of smaller clinics, rural health and/or injection programs and pre-existing central treatment facilities.
 The selected model facilities and technologies represent a range of scenarios that serve to demonstrate the general applicability of the Project's approach to a diverse set of global conditions.

-If replicated nationally and sustained, best practices and techniques initiated during the Project's implementation are expected to reduce the release of an estimated 187 g TEQ of dioxins and 2,910 kg of mercury to the environment each year from participating countries' health-care sectors.
 The Project will also lay the groundwork for sustainability, replicability and the scaling-up of best techniques and practices beyond the model facilities and the Project countries by establishing or enhancing national training programs, pursuing policy reform, developing replication toolkits and awareness-raising materials, and disseminating these materials nationally and globally.
 An additional component aimed at developing locally-produced, affordable, non-burn health-care waste treatment technologies will be executed in Tanzania.
-The Project's global objectives will reduce barriers to the implementation of the Stockholm Convention on POPs, the International Waters Global Programme of Action (GPA), the Strategic Approach to International Chemicals Management (SAICM), and the World Health Organization's policies on safe health-care waste management and on mercury in health-care.
-An ancillary benefit of this work will be the improvement of health-delivery systems through the fostering of good health-care waste management practices, thereby supporting the prerequisites for achieving the Millennium Development Goals.
 The Project's ultimate goal is the protection of public health and the global environment from the impacts of dioxin and mercury releases.
+The Project presents the GEF with a strategic opportunity to effectively reduce the transport of these pollutants from the health sector to the global environment.